 We have tried to cover address many of the questions and topics our applicants are likely to encounter.
 For additional information on terms not listed here, please click here for a full glossary of federal terms on the USAJOBS website.

-Additional Frequently Asked Questions and Information Fact Sheets are available at OPM's USAJobs website at https://help.usajobs.gov/index.php/Main_Page.
+Additional Frequently Asked Questions and Information Fact Sheets are available at OPM's USAJOBS website at www.usajobs.gov/Help/.